-Endless war in ASLR.
-Since the most modern OSes adapt W⊕X and ASLR to prevent code injection and code reuse attacks [12, 49, 51, 52], attackers and defenders continuously find new attacks to break ASLR and develop countermeasures against them.
+ASLR: Attacks and defenses.
+Since the most modern OSes adapt W⊕X and ASLR to prevent code injection and code reuse attacks [12, 48, 51, 52], attackers and defenders continuously find new attacks to break ASLR and develop countermeasures against them.
 Researchers find that many ASLR implementations are insecure because they do not fully randomize address spaces (e.g., shared libraries without ASLR and fixed memory allocation) and do not provide enough entropy (e.g., limited mapping range and large alignment size) to avoid performance degradation.
 These make the ASLR implementations vulnerable to prediction and brute-force attacks [9, 12, 18, 51, 52].
-To prevent such attacks, researchers propose fine-grained ASLR technologies that randomize the location of functions [7, 34], basic blocks [59], and even instructions and registers [27, 48].
+To prevent such attacks, researchers propose fine-grained ASLR technologies that randomize the location of functions [7, 33], basic blocks [59], and even instructions and registers [26, 47].

-On the other hand, researchers also discover that even fine-grained ASLR can be broken by information leak vulnerabilities [50, 55], since they let attackers know derandomized addresses.
+On the other hand, researchers also discover that even fine-grained ASLR can be broken by information leak vulnerabilities [50, 55], since they let attackers know de-randomized addresses.
 By using it, Snow et al. [53] break the fine-grained ASLR.
-To mitigate such an attack, three kinds of schemes have been proposed: (1) dynamic (re-)randomization [4, 8, 16, 22, 23, 39] to make leaked information useless, (2) execution-only memory [3, 11, 15] and destructive code read [56] to prevent attackers from reading any code gadgets, and (3) pointer integrity [14, 36, 40] to prevent code pointer manipulation.
+To mitigate such an attack, three kinds of schemes have been proposed: (1) dynamic (re-)randomization [4, 8, 16, 20, 21, 38] to make leaked information useless, (2) execution-only memory [3, 11, 15] and destructive code read [56] to prevent attackers from reading any code gadgets, and (3) pointer integrity [14, 35, 39] to prevent code pointer manipulation.

-In addition, researchers recently found that memory de-duplication can be used to break ASLR without information leak vulnerabilities [5, 10].
+In addition, researchers recently found that memory deduplication can be used to break ASLR without information leak vulnerabilities [5, 10].

 Timing attacks against KASLR.
-Hund et al. [28] present a timing side channel attack against kernel space ASLR, which is the work most relevant to DrK.
+Hund et al. [27] present a timing side channel attack against kernel space ASLR, which is the work most relevant to DrK.
 The main advantage of these timing attacks over the previous ASLR attacks is that they neither relies on weak implementations of ASLR nor information leak vulnerabilities.